eufrizz/eufrizz.github.io/_posts/2024-06-03-underwater-robotics-difficult.markdown

 Running a business around water incurs increased operational costs.
 Real estate next to a body of water is more sought after and more expensive, increasing the cost of your rent.
 Often, a boat will also be required (depending on the application), and boats are not cheap to buy, maintain or park.

+The challenges of operating in the space has meant that the robotics revolution is occurring more slowly.
+The standard for capability, safety and reliability is high due to progress in the land and air domains, yet the state of the art here lags behind, putting larger pressures on businesses to meet expectations.

-The general population is also much less aware of marine issues, meaning that takes more effort and education to get people to understand the problem you’re trying to solve, and convince them it’s worth investing in or working on.
+The general population is much less aware of marine issues, meaning that takes more effort and education to get people to understand the problem you’re trying to solve, and convince them it’s worth investing in or working on.
 Take, for example, the issue of hull biofouling, where organisms like slime and barnacles grow quickly on ship hulls.
 It has three major issues:

 - **Emissions:** The shipping industry accounts for over [3% of global emissions](https://safety4sea.com/wp-content/uploads/2021/11/IMO-Biofouling-report-2021_11.pdf), and the fuel burnt just due to drag from these organisms across the whole industry has been estimated as on par with the “[total annual CO2 emissions of a country such as Greece, Nigeria or the Philippines](https://www.glofouling.imo.org/ghg-emissions)”, and quite possibly more since that estimate.
 - **Invasive species:** Biofouling also causes the transfer of invasive species between marine environments, and is “[considered to be one of the greatest threats to the world’s freshwater, coastal and marine ecosystems](https://www.glofouling.imo.org/the-issue)”.